 Students must meet the degree program requirements set out in the Academic Calendar in effect when they entered their program of study.
-However, if a student interrupts their study for any reason for more than 12 months, that student will be subject to the program requirements in effect at the time of re-registration.
+However, if a student interrupts their study for any reason for more than 12 consecutive months, that student will be subject to the program requirements in effect at the time of re-admission to the University.

-When registering for courses, students are encouraged to make use of advisory services provided by the University and are reminded that it is each student's responsibility to ensure the courses in which they register are appropriate to the credential sought.
+When registering for courses, students are encouraged to make use of advisory services provided by the University and are reminded that it is each student's responsibility to ensure the courses in which they register are appropriate to the credential or professional certification sought.